sbt/sbt-protobuf/README.md

 Scope
 -----
-All settings and tasks are scoped with protobuf.
+All settings and tasks are in the `protobuf` scope.
 If you want to execute the `generate` task directly, just run `protobuf:generate`.